hostjane/hostjane.github.io/_pages/getting-started.md

 With HostJane’s boards, your project’s goals, tasks, plans and files can be faster organized and more relevantly connected together in one shared workspace.

-Reach your work goals faster with a bird’s eye view of each milestone and audit trail.
+<span class="green">Reach your work goals faster with a bird’s eye view of each milestone and audit trail.</span>

 # Payment Protection Guarantee